adamaxelsson/Project-Marginalia/README.md

 * The authors would like to thank [Ekta Vats](https://www.ektavats.se/) for her supervision, and the Centre for Digital Humanities Uppsala ([CDHU](https://www.abm.uu.se/cdhu-eng)) and Uppsala University Library ([Alvin](https://www.alvin-portal.org/alvin/view.jsf?pid=alvin-organisation%3A16&dswid=-1828)) for offering the dataset.

-* We would like to thank Ekta Vats for her supervision and the Centre for Digital Humanities Uppsala [(CDHU)](https://www.abm.uu.se/cdhu-eng) for offering the labelled dataset.

 ## References
 [1]: Dmitrijs Kass and Ekta Vats.
 "AttentionHTR: Handwritten Text Recognition Based on Attention Encoder-Decoder Networks." *International Workshop on Document Analysis Systems*.
 Springer, Cham, 2022.
 [Link](https://link.springer.com/chapter/10.1007/978-3-031-06555-2_34) [Code](https://github.com/dmitrijsk/AttentionHTR)